Armadillo in the wild

 Students imagine lily pads in a pond that are doubling in quantity and quickly filling the pond's surface

-Students listen to a mathematical folktale and mathematical riddles and solve related word problems.
+Students listen to a mathematical folktale and then solve word problems related to doubling.
 Students will be...

 Students investigate how much water they use in their lives, both directly and indirectly.